 It is important to note that all factors listed above need to be present before your bail application is granted or denied.
 A court may refuse your bail application if one of the factors are proven against you.

-Fawehinmi v.
+A real-life case: Fawehinmi v.
 State (1990) 1 NWLR (Pt.
-127) 486 – it was held that bail can be granted if the accused person needs to be on regular medical observation requiring the use of special equipment which are not available in the prison clinic and which are not easily moveable.
+127) 486 – it was held that bail can be granted if the accused person needs to be on regular medical observation requiring the use of special equipment which are not available in the prison clinic and which are not easily movable.

 In the event that a bail granted to an accused person is withdrawn or cancelled, the bail is said to have been revoked.